 (ii) the basis upon which the expenses are to be assessed, stating specifically the ancillary or administrative services to be charged for in each transaction.

-[Section 38 amended by No. 55 of 2004 s.
+[Section 38 amended: No. 55 of 2004 s.
 294.]

 39. Failure to arrange employment

 Where a person pays to an employment agent any moneys in respect of fees or expenses or otherwise and does not through the services of that employment agent —